Dog Policy

 2. What is it trained to do to mitigate the disability?

-Gatherings that permit dogs are Between the Rivers and Rabbitstick.
+The gatherings that we know of that permit dogs are Between the Rivers and Rabbitstick.
+There are probably others.